How much should your company spend on IT?

 As consumers, we make large purchases throughout our lives, i.e. vehicles, a house, electronics.
 When we spend a significant amount on these types of purchases, a responsible consumer would warranty or insure their items.
 As consumers, we know that spending too little on these large purchases may give us a sub-par product.
 When businesses make capital expenditures into their IT infrastructure: servers, workstations, switches, firewalls, battery backup units, etc., they will want to make sure their systems are maintained.
 They do this to ensure they receive the maximum ROI from their IT systems.
-Much like how consumers usually opt to by the better products, even if they cost a little more, spending too little on IT will often also give you a sub-par solution.
+Much like how consumers usually opt to buy better products, even if they cost a little more, spending too little on IT will often also give you a sub-par solution.

 From an IT management point of view, here are some things you can to receive the most benefit from your technology investment:

 Other expenses of the business compared to IT costs

 A significant amount of money is not necessary to support and maintain your IT systems.
 We recommended working with an IT provider who can manage all the warranties and maintenance.
 Generally, under a full managed services plan, where your IT provider has become your IT department, part of your service includes warranty management.
 A managed services offering includes maintenance of your system.

 When you compare the other operating expenses required to run your business, the cost to support and maintain the technology is minimal by comparison.
 How much is payroll, rent, health care, and taxes?
 Compared to these expenses the amount required to properly support your technology is less than you would think.
 An adjustment in how businesses view these costs when moving from little to no support (break/fix) to a fully managed solution should happen.
-A world class MSP will have the processes and procedures in place to manage and maintain the systems appropriately.
+A world-class MSP will have the processes and procedures in place to manage and maintain the systems appropriately.